Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers

-We develop a generic dual-phase TPC model with a light-based readout for ionization signals to study its theoretical performance in reconstructing SS and MS events across different event topologies as a function of the photosensor size and the total detected photon count.
-Photosensor diameters of 3", 2", 1", 15 mm, and 6 mm are considered, which represents the sizes of commonly used PMTs and SiPMs in dual-phase TPCs.
+We develop a generic dual-phase TPC model with a light-based readout of ionization signals to study its theoretical performance in reconstructing SS and MS events across different event topologies as a function of the photosensor size and the total detected photon count.
+Photosensor diameters of 3", 2", 1", 15~mm, and 6~mm are considered, which represent the sizes of commonly used PMTs and SiPMs in dual-phase TPCs.
 Poissonian photon fluctuations are accounted for in this theoretical study but instrumentation effects that may introduce nonlinear signal response or additional noise are not considered.
 The detector model assumes direct photon detection with photonsensors, so the obtained results do not apply to liquid argon TPCs that use surface wavelength shifter coatings such as DarkSide50~\cite{DarkSide_S2only_2018}, although an argon TPC model can be constructed and studied using a similar method.